yuuume/DCRA-ICL/README.md

     * It is fixed per comment and remains constant across all extracted quadruples from the same comment.

 * Examples
-    * 这是Apple iPhone 13的评论：13外观与12相似，运行流畅了很多！ → {Apple iPhone 13}
+    * This is a review for Apple iPhone 13: The appearance is similar to iPhone 12, and it runs much smoother! → {Apple iPhone 13}
-        * 解释：被评论的手机名称是可以从电商平台获取的，在提供评论时，会将手机名称一并提供。
+        * Explanation: The phone being reviewed can be retrieved directly from e-commerce metadata and is provided alongside the comment.

 ### Object